- Medical expenses, and

 However, wrongful life lawsuits cannot be brought against defendants who are outside of the medical profession.13 If someone is not a healthcare professional or institution, they do not have a legal duty to keep children safe or healthy.14

 3. What compensation can a wrongful birth lawyer help me recover?

-The compensation you can recover in a wrongful birth claim is different than in normal medical malpractice lawsuits.
+The compensation you can recover in a wrongful birth claim is different than in normal medical malpractice lawsuits in California.
 In wrongful birth lawsuits, you can only recover losses associated with the birth injury.
 This can include:

 - Medical expenses for treating the congenital injury,